kirkster96/yelp-analysis/README.md

 The following link shows the Swagger UI docs for the API this server offers.

 **[REST API for yelp-analysis Services](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/zowe/docs-site/docs-staging/api_definitions/datasets.json)**

-## How to use the docker-compose.yml

-To run our application in a containerized development environment, we provide a `docker-compose.yml` file.
-Here's a step-by-step guide on how to use this:

-**Step 1:** Make sure Docker Desktop is installed on your machine.
-If it's not, you can download it from the official Docker website.

-**Step 2:** Open the directory where the `docker-compose.yml` file resides in your terminal (PowerShell or Command Prompt on Windows).

-**Step 3:** Run the following command: `docker compose up -d`.

-This command will tell Docker to download and provision all necessary resources as described in the `docker-compose.yml` file, including setting up and running the necessary containers for the services defined in the file in the detached mode.

 ## Contribute